-"Growth accounting" provides a practicable way of measuring changes in agricultural TFP across a broad set of countries and regions, and for the world as a whole, given limited international data on production outputs, inputs, and their economic values.
-The approach (described in detail in Documentation and Methods) gives agricultural TFP growth rates, but not TFP levels, across the countries and regions of the world in a consistent, comparable way.
-Most of the data for the analysis comes from FAOSTAT.
-In some cases Food and Agriculture Organization (FAO) input and output data are supplemented with data from national statistical sources.
+"Growth accounting" provides a practicable way of measuring changes in agricultural TFP over time given available data on agricultural outputs, inputs, and their prices.
+The approach (described in detail in Documentation and Methods) gives internationally consistent and comparable agricultural TFP growth rates, but not TFP levels.
+Most of the data on production and input quantities used in this analysis comes from FAOSTAT database of the United Nations Food and Agriculture Organization (FAO).
+In some cases FAO input and output data are supplemented with data from national statistical sources

 Note: To facilitate international comparisons, certain simplifying assumptions must be made, and as such the estimates of TFP growth reported here may not be exactly the same as TFP growth estimates reported in other studies using different assumptions or methods.
 In particular, our TFP estimates for the United States differ from those reported in ERS' Agricultural Productivity in the U.S. data product.
 See the full Documentation and Methods for more detail.